Connector for Connector API

 Displays the list of integrated data fields.

-Opens a dialog where a data field can be defined.
+Opens a dialog in which a data field can be defined.

 Enter the name here and select the data type of the field.